 After Jolt was Front Square, with Brian McDonnell and Geoff Beggs.
 We created an enterprise learning platform, with an initial focus on using social gaming to teach the principles of Lean Manufacturing.
 This scalably solved a very difficult education-delivery problem in the large enterprise.

 In September 2011 Brian McDonnell and I regrouped as Scale Front, a venture lab in which we perform rapid-execution of multiple Lean Startup projects.
 In our first 18 months we investigated 50 business concepts, launched 5 products and produced 2 businesses.
-One of these businesses, PageFair, is now our core focus.
+One of these businesses, PageFair, soon became our core focus.
+Together with Neil O’Connor, Brian and I built PageFair into an internationally-recognised brand in digital media, researching the growth of adblocking, publishing widely-anticipated annual adblocking reports, placing the challenge of advertising sustainability on top of the online media industry’s agenda, and working with hundreds of leading online newspapers, magazines and other websites to recover lost revenue through high-quality non-blockable ad technology.
+In November 2018, PageFair was acquired by Blockthrough.